cockroachdb/docs/v20.1/transactions.md

    - **Python** developers can use [SQLAlchemy](https://www.sqlalchemy.org) with the [`cockroachdb-python` adapter](https://github.com/cockroachdb/cockroachdb-python).
 For more information, see [Build a Python App with CockroachDB](build-a-python-app-with-cockroachdb-sqlalchemy.html).
    - **Java** developers accessing the database with [JDBC](https://jdbc.postgresql.org) can re-use the example code implementing retry logic shown in [Build a Java app with CockroachDB](build-a-java-app-with-cockroachdb.html).
 2. **Most users, such as application authors**: Abort the transaction using the [`ROLLBACK`](rollback-transaction.html) statement, and then reissue all of the statements in the transaction.
 For an example, see the [Client-side intervention example](#client-side-intervention-example).
-3. **Advanced users, such as library authors**: Use the [`SAVEPOINT`](savepoint.html) statement to create retryable transactions.
-Retryable transactions can improve performance because their priority is increased each time they are retried, making them more likely to succeed the longer they're in your system.
-For instructions showing how to do this, see [Advanced Client-Side Transaction Retries](advanced-client-side-transaction-retries.html).
+3. **Advanced users, such as library authors**: See [Advanced Client-Side Transaction Retries](advanced-client-side-transaction-retries.html).

 {% include {{page.version.version}}/misc/mitigate-contention-note.md %}